 Low-Fat Commercial Diets

 In order to calculate the amount of fat in commercial foods, you will need to know the kcal/kg.
 If this information is not provided on the label of the product you’re interested in, call or e-mail the company.
 Ask them to provide the actual amount of fat from a nutritional analysis if possible, rather than the guaranteed minimum amount that is shown on the label.
-(See “Find the Amount of Fat in Commercial Foods.”
+(See above.
 You’ll see that the actual amount of fat in a food may be much higher than the “minimum” amount shown on the label.)

 Most senior and light diets are relatively low in fat, but look for those that are not also low in protein.
 Low-protein diets should be avoided, as they can increase the risk of both hyperlipidemia and pancreatitis.
 Diets that are low in both protein and fat are mostly carbohydrates.
 Dogs get more nutritional value from protein than from carbohydrates, so it’s better to feed a diet that is higher in protein and therefore lower in carbohydrates.
 You can increase the amount of protein in the diet by adding high-protein, low-fat fresh foods, if needed.
 Moderate amounts of protein (up to 30 percent on a dry matter basis, or 23 percent of calories) are recommended for dogs recovering from acute pancreatitis.

 Low-fat foods are inherently less palatable (not as tasty).
 If your dog is unwilling to eat low-fat foods, try adding some low- or moderate-fat canned or fresh foods, or low-sodium nonfat broth, to make the food more attractive.
 See the homemade diet section below for more information on foods to add.
 You can also combine low-fat food with moderate-fat food to keep fat at reasonable levels while increasing palatability.